jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 In this hands-on lab (HOL), you will explore U-SQL, a big data language designed to query both structured and unstructured data at any scale.

 In the lab, you are a developer helping to create an apartment rental app called ContosoBNB.
-You use a large dataset made available by [Airbnb](https://www.airbnb.com/).

-You will use this dataset to help ContosoBNB xxx create various Big Data queries that are designed to provide the following insights to these Airbnb users:
+You use a large dataset made available by [Airbnb](https://www.airbnb.com/). to help provide the following insights to these Airbnb users:

 + Current rental rate ranges based on their property location and features.
 + Forecasted rental rates based upon occupancy rates.